Skip to main content

 Preguntas frecuentes

-A día de hoy, "Decisiones de la Fed (marzo-junio)" ha generado $968.2K en volumen total de trading desde que el mercado se lanzó el Jan 29, 2026.
+A día de hoy, "Decisiones de la Fed (marzo-junio)" ha generado $1.7 million en volumen total de trading desde que el mercado se lanzó el Jan 29, 2026.
 Este nivel de actividad refleja un fuerte compromiso de la comunidad de Polymarket y ayuda a garantizar que las probabilidades actuales estén respaldadas por un amplio grupo de participantes del mercado.
 Puedes seguir los movimientos de precios en vivo y operar en cualquier resultado directamente en esta página.

 Para operar en "Decisiones de la Fed (marzo-junio)", explora los 9 resultados disponibles en esta página.
 Cada resultado muestra un precio actual que representa la probabilidad implícita del mercado.
 Para tomar una posición, selecciona el resultado que consideres más probable, elige "Sí" para operar a favor o "No" para operar en contra, introduce tu cantidad y haz clic en "Operar".
 Si tu resultado elegido es correcto cuando el mercado se resuelve, tus acciones de "Sí" pagan $1 cada una.
 Si es incorrecto, pagan $0.
 También puedes vender tus acciones en cualquier momento antes de la resolución.